chinazaaa/groupfund-backend/PAYMENT_AUTOMATION_PLAN.md

 **Scenario 4: Withdrawals (NO revenue)**
 ```
-User withdraws ₦10,000
+User withdraws $100
-Provider fee (Paystack): ₦10
+Provider fee (Stripe): $0.25
-Your revenue: ₦0 (no platform fee on withdrawals)
+Your revenue: $0 (no platform fee on withdrawals)
 ```

 ### Why Revenue Only from Auto-Debit?

-1. **Auto-debit payments go through the app** - Stripe/Paystack processes payment, you can collect fees
+1. **Auto-debit payments go through the app** - Stripe processes payment, you can collect fees
 2. **Manual payments happen outside the app** - User pays directly to recipient's bank account, no way to collect fees
 3. **Manual is just marking as paid** - User already paid outside, just updating status in app
 4. **This incentivizes auto-debit usage** - Users benefit from convenience, you benefit from fees